 From your personal computer to the food you consume and the car you drive, the results of deep tech innovations are everywhere.
 Early stage investments in promising new deep tech solutions is key in driving disruptive technological advancements.
 But how do technological innovations, often driven initially by small technical teams, scale up to such a level that they can address the most significant challenges of our time?

 This is one of the questions we recently discussed with Sander Verbrugge, partner at deep tech Venture Capital firm Innovation Industries.
-We discussed how he ended up in VC investing, why he’s passionate about deep tech and the biggest challenges in scaling up promising innovations.
+We discussed how he ended up in Venture Capital investing, why he’s passionate about deep tech and the biggest challenges in scaling up promising innovations.

-You have had a career as an academic, consultant, and business developer in the semiconductor industry.
-How did you end up becoming a VC investor?
+You have had a career as an academic, strategy consultant, and business developer in the semiconductor industry.
+How did you end up becoming a Venture Capital investor?